 The child will be taken to Mrs Peters or Mrs Reid who will hold a restorative conversation with the child.
 The conversation will focus on the undesirable behaviour and its impact and not the child.
 The conversation will end with clear reminders of the READY, RESPECTFUL and SAFE expectations.
 Should a consequence be necessary, this will be issued by Mrs Peters or Mrs Reid and they will feedback to the class teacher.

-Mrs Peters or Mrs Reid will log the incident in the class Positive Relationships folder.
+Mrs Peters or Mrs Reid will log the incident on CPOMS.

 Tier 5 - A High Level of Concern

 If there is significant concern about a child, parents MUST be regularly informed so that there are no surprises.